4/29/2020

 Ben

-Yeah, hey, good morning, everyone.
-Hey, Alex.
-Hoping to switch gears to interest rates for a second.
+Yeah.
+Hey, good morning, everyone.
+I'm hoping to switch gears to interest rates for a second.
 Obviously, a lot of debate about a zero interest rate environment and what that means for you guys.
 So just curious if you could provide any color on what you've been seeing from a client perspective already as a result of that.
-And I guess the things I would highlight, obviously volumes in April have been very soft.
-Open interest is down in particular in the Eurodollar futures and I think the large open interest holders that you often cite as I guess an indicator of growth, I think is also down 13% from the peak.
-So just any more in-depth color for things that we may not be seeing happening underneath the surface.
+And I guess the things I would highlight, obviously, volumes in April have been very soft. you know, open interest is down in particular in euro dollar futures.
+And I think the open, the large open interest holders that you often cite as a, as a, I guess, uh, indicator of growth, I think is also down 13% from the peak.
+So just any, any more in-depth color for things that we may not be seeing, um, happening underneath the surface.

 speaker

 Great question, Alex.
-And I'm going to ask Sean to comment.
-But as you know, the volumes in April have been down pretty much across the global marketplaces, including our interest rate complexes with the Eurodollars.
-But there's a lot of things that we've been discussing and talking about and watching fundamentally that I think Sean can give you a little bit of color on that we find very interesting.
-Sean, tell you there.
+And I'm going to ask Sean to comment, but as you know, the volumes in April have been down pretty much across the global marketplaces, um, including our interest rate complex with euro dollars.
+But, uh, There's a lot of things that we've been discussing and talking about and watching fundamentally that I think Sean can give you a little bit of color on that we find very interesting.
+Sean?
+Sean, Tully, you there?
 Can we listen?

 speaker